HighCapable/YukiReflection/docs-source/src/en/guide/home.md

 ## Usage

-`YukiReflection` is fully built with `Kotlin` `lambda` syntax.
+`YukiReflection` is fully built with Kotlin **lambda** syntax.

 It can replace [Java's native Reflection API](https://www.oracle.com/technical-resources/articles/java/javareflection.html) and implement a more complete reflection solution in a more human-friendly language.

 ## Language Requirement

-Please use `Kotlin`, the code composition of the API part is also compatible with `Java`, but the implementation of the basic reflection scene **may not be used at all**.
+Please use Kotlin, the code composition of the API part is also compatible with Java, but the implementation of the basic reflection scene **may not be used at all**.

-All Demo sample codes in the document will be described using `Kotlin`, if you don’t know how to use `Kotlin` at all, you may not be able to use `YukiReflection`.
+All Demo sample codes in the document will be described using Kotlin, if you don’t know how to use Kotlin at all, you may not be able to use `YukiReflection`.

 ## Source of Inspiration